My Trip to New York City — a NYC Native Traveling with a NYC Virgin!

 New York City — whether you’ve visited the Big Apple before or not, “New York City” always brings something to mind.
 Sex and the City, Law & Order SVU, Saturday Night Live, amazing food, tall buildings, crazy taxi drivers, a Starbucks on every block, etc. etc. etc. This probably sounds super cliché, but New York City truly is a magical place.
 There is so much to do, so much to see, so much to eat!
 I wish I could say the people are friendly, buuuut nope… lol.
 People be cray cray in NYC.
 But that’s okay, you just can’t let it get to you.

 I lived less than an hour away from NYC for over 10 years, from age 7 to 18.
 I traveled to and from the bustling city most weekends, and lived there with my sister for a few months.
 Even after moving to Arizona to attend university and moving to Texas post-grad, I’ve been able to visit NYC on quite a few occasions.
 Six times to be exact.
-My latest trip was with my boyfriend, Jake — a NYC virgin.
+My latest trip to New York City was with my boyfriend, Jake — a NYC virgin.

 A HUGE thanks to TripAdvisor for providing free vouchers for us to use to scout the city together!